Robert-Walker0/Student-Gradebook/README.md

 > ✅ = Complete
 > 📃 = In progress

-### Known Issues
-There is currently a minor bug where clearing the screen prints `c<-' instead of clearing the console.

 You can view progress for the project here:
 [Student Gradebook - Trello Board](https://trello.com/b/YATQDZ2Y/student-gradebook)